Anaconda Woman Maestra Amelia is 67 years old and comes from the Amazonian community of Gusta Legre de Pachitea on the Ucayali River.

 He did his first dieta then, and lived in isolation for over a year dieting the plant mapacho, an Amazonian tobacco used in ceremonies to clean and take out illness.

-Now in his 60s, Gilberto offers over 50 years of experience.
+Now 65 years old, Gilberto offers over 50 years of experience.
 His vast knowledge of plant medicine and healing is truly amazing.
 He resides in the Ucayali region and is now the main healer of his village Paoyan.
 He rarely leaves as he is the village doctor.
 It is a true gift to sit with Gilberto in ceremony.
 To participate in a traditional dieta with him is a blessing.

 Juan Gabriel Apaza Lonasco is a respected wisdom-keeper of the Q’ero Nation of Peru.
 Known as the last living descendants of the Inka bloodline, and the keepers of the coca wisdom, the Q’ero still follow the ancient traditions of their ancestors by paying hommage to the Mother Earth (Pachamama) and the Apus (mountain guardians) through traditional “saminchay” fire ceremonies.